A Heartfelt Sickle Cell Tale by Gary Grist RN CCP Emeritus

 I realized that they did not realize that they would never achieve those dreams due to their disease.
 Back then (40 years ago) , as still today, sick children are often told that they can overcome their disability and be whatever they want to be.
 No one had ever told these SCD kids that since they had already suffered a cerebral vascular accident in the form of a stroke with hemiparesis, many of them would not live past young adulthood, let alone become a soldier or an Olympian.
 Those truths would become obvious as they grew older.
 But I was not going to be the one who spoiled their dreams.
 So I encouraged them as well, crying on the inside as I spoke to them.
 Even now, as I write this, I still become emotional at the thought.

 Today, sicklers have better treatment and more options than they did back then, at least I hope so.
 But I am still plagued to know that I was performing multiple exchange transfusions before the hazards of transfusion acquired disease were as well understood as they are today.
-This was before AIDS and before the risks of hepatitis C were well known.
+This was before AIDS and before the risks of hepatitis B and C were well known.
 Many of the children I transfused probably suffered consequences later in life from those transfusions.
 I will never know for sure.

 The method I used for sicklers on CPB up until the day I retired still involved a lot of transfused blood.
 Is it better not to transfuse or make any special accommodation for sicklers and risk a severe post-CPB crisis?
 Or is it better to perform exchange transfusion at the initiation of CPB to reduce the risk of crisis but run the transfusion related risks?
 I don’t know!
 My CPB method for SCD did include exchange transfusion, simply because I was too much of a coward to recommend anything else, given my experience with sickle cell stroke patients.
 Fix their hearts but damage their brains; what kind of tradeoff is that?